-Enduro Sponsor is a privately-held Delaware limited liability company engaged in the production and development of oil and natural gas from properties located in Texas, Louisiana and New Mexico.
+Enduro Sponsor is a privately-held limited liability company engaged in the production and development of oil and natural gas from properties located in Texas, Louisiana and New Mexico.
 Enduro Sponsor was formed on March 3, 2010.

 The Underlying Properties were acquired in three separate transactions and are located in two different geographic regions: the Permian Basin and East Texas/North Louisiana.
-After giving pro forma effect to the conveyance of the Net Profits Interest to the trust, the offering of the trust units contemplated by this prospectus and the application of the net proceeds as described in "Use of Proceeds," as of March 31, 2011, Enduro Sponsor would have had total assets of \$610.3 million and total liabilities of \$57.7 million.
-For an explanation of the pro forma adjustments, please read "Financial Statements of Enduro Sponsor - Unaudited Pro Forma Financial Statements - Introduction."
+After giving pro forma effect to the acquisition of the Acquired Properties, as of December 31, 2010, Enduro Sponsor would have had total assets of \$745.4 million and total liabilities of \$288.8 million, including indebtedness outstanding of \$216.5 million.
+After giving further pro forma effect to the conveyance of the Net Profits Interest to the trust, the offering of the trust units contemplated by this prospectus and the application of the net proceeds as described in "Use of Proceeds," as of December 31, 2010, Enduro Sponsor would have had total assets of \$637.7 million and total liabilities of \$72.3 million.
+For an explanation of the pro forma adjustments, please read "Financial Statements of Enduro Sponsor - Unaudited Pro Forma Statement of Operations."